Coulomb's law: Limitations

 The last of these is known as the electrostatic approximation.
-When movement takes place, Einstein's theory of relativity must be taken into consideration, and a result, an extra factor is introduced, which alters the force produced on the two objects.
-This extra part of the force is called the magnetic force, and is described by magnetic fields.
-For slow movement, the magnetic force is minimal and Coulomb's law can still be considered approximately correct, but when the charges are moving more quickly in relation to each other, the full electrodynamics rules (incorporating the magnetic force) must be considered.
+When movement takes place, an extra factor is introduced, which alters the force produced on the two objects.
+This extra part of the force is called the magnetic force.
+For slow movement, the magnetic force is minimal and Coulomb's law can still be considered approximately correct.
+A more accurate approximation in this case is, however, the Weber force.
+When the charges are moving more quickly in relation to each other or accelerations occur, Maxwell's equations and Einstein's theory of relativity must be taken into consideration.

 Electric field

 An electric field is a vector field that associates to each point in space the Coulomb force experienced by a unit test charge.
 The strength and direction of the Coulomb force $\mathbf F$ on a charge $q_t$ depends on the electric field $\mathbf{E}$ established by other charges that it finds itself in, such that $\mathbf{F} = q_t \mathbf{E}$.
 In the simplest case, the field is considered to be generated solely by a single source point charge.
 More generally, the field can be generated by a distribution of charges who contribute to the overall by the principle of superposition.

 If the field is generated by a positive source point charge $q$, the direction of the electric field points along lines directed radially outwards from it, i.e. in the direction that a positive point test charge $q_t$ would move if placed in the field.
 For a negative point source charge, the direction is radially inwards.